Sixt/hardcoded-slack-webhook-alerter/README.md

 |github_org|The name of your Github organization (used for building links)|A string|
 |dry_run|When true, it'll output all the logs without actually sending anything to Slack|Boolean|

+Exclusions for channels and webhooks can be added to `fullTextValueExcludePatterns` in `scanner/root_config.yaml`.

 This tool is assuming that you the scan paths you provide contain GitHub repositories at the top level, each named after the repository.
 For example if you provide the directory "/Users/me/go", it expects each subdirectory to be a Git repo (this is how it decides the repository name and how it builds the GitHub links).
 If you don't structure things this way, the scanner will still find results, but the links won't be valid.
 Also note that when building the links, it's using `master`, which may not always be correct.